Oculomotor Response as an Objective Assessment for Mild TBI in the Pediatric Population (2019-2020)

-In children, brain injury is complex and common, and currently it is a leading source of injury and death.
-Sports-related concussions in children and adolescents (5-18 years) account for 30-60% of all pediatric concussions.
+In children, brain injury is complex and common, and it is currently the leading source of injury and death.
+Sports-related concussions in children and adolescents (5-18 years) account for between 30% and 60% of all pediatric concussions.

-Establishing a link between the clinical diagnoses and objective diagnostic tools that are sensitive over a spectrum of pathophysiology that includes the minimally sub-concussed child to those that experience many subconcussive events or are clinically diagnosed with a concussion are crucial in developing mitigation strategies.
+Establishing a link between the clinical diagnoses and objective diagnostic tools that are sensitive over a spectrum of pathophysiologies (from a minimally subconcussed child to those that experience many subconcussive events or are clinically diagnosed with a concussion) are crucial in developing mitigation strategies.

 - Cameron Bass, Pratt School of Engineering-Biomedical Engineering